Tom Holford: Managerial career

 He had two spells as manager of Port Vale, the first as player-manager from 1914 to 1918 when he was player-manager.
+The club won the 1915 North Staffordshire Infirmary Cup.
 His second appointment came in June 1932, with the club in the Second Division.
 He signed wingers Bob Morton and Jimmy McGrath, and led the Vale to a club record 9–1 victory over Chesterfield on 24 September.
 After top scorer Stewart Littlewood picked up an injury, he signed ex-England international Louis Page as a replacement; and also boosted the club's defence by signing Len Armitage.
 In January 1933, he sold left-back Jimmy Oakes to Charlton Athletic for £3,000.
 His team finished four points above relegation in 1932–33, and he released Billy Easton, Louis Page, Stewart Littlewood, Tom Tippett, Jock Leckie, and Ben Davies, whilst Wilf Kirkham retired.

 He signed players such as Trevor Rhodes, Jack Vickers, Ken Gunn, and Billy Tabram, the result of which was an eighth-place finish in 1933–34 – then a record best for the "Valiants".
 However, "the end of an era" followed, as players such as Bill Cope, Sydney Dickinson, Len Armitage, Billy Tabram, Fred Mills, George Poyser, and Jimmy McGrath departed.

 In preparation for the 1934–35 campaign, Holford signed goalkeeper John Potts, 'outstanding' outside-right John Friar, inside-left David Galloway, and centre-half Joe Craven.
 After a good start, results tailed off into a scrap against relegation, and Vale ended up fifth from bottom.
 Leaving the club in summer 1935 were: James Baker, Bob Morton, Jack Blackwell, Joe Craven, Galloway, Ted Critchley, and Jack Round.
 He prepared for the 1935–36 season by signing striker George Stabb, centre-half Harry Griffiths, left-winger Arthur Caldwell, left-back Roderick Welsh, and right-half Michael Curley.
 However, he was relieved of his post in September 1935 so that he could concentrate his efforts on scouting.
 He retired as a scout in 1950, having also been a trainer at the club from July 1939 to July 1946.

-Personal life

-Holford was a cousin of Wilf Kirkham.